Washington, Oregon, and Idaho Motorcycle Insurance Quotes

-Affordable Motorcycle Insurance in Washington and Oregon
+Affordable Motorcycle Insurance in Washington, Oregon, and Idaho

 With a motorcycle insurance policy from Vern Fonk, you can choose from many options designed to protect both you and your bike.
 Vern Fonk motorcycle insurance policies can be customized specifically to your needs to include things such as comprehensive and collision coverage, liability coverage – including bodily injury and property damage protection, roadside assistance, and more.
 At Vern Fonk, there’s a motorcycle insurance policy for almost all types of bikes.
 So, whether you own a scooter, moped, trike, or any other factory-built two or three-wheeled vehicle, you’ve come to the right place.
 Build a customized policy today and find the coverage you need to cover your specific motorcycle insurance requirements.

 REQUEST A Motorcycle INSURANCE QUOTE ONLINE IN 3 EASY STEPS

 While motorcycle liability insurance is not required in Washington, it’s still a good idea to look into covering yourself and others in case of an accident.
 This is especially true if you have a home or other assets to protect.

 Consider purchasing the same minimum amount of liability as for cars: